facelessuser/coloraide/docs/src/markdown/api/index.md

 /// define
 Description

--   Retrieves the coordinate value from the specified channel and checks whether the value is `NaN`.
-Channel must be a channel name in the current color space or a channel name in the specified color space using the syntax:
+-   Retrieves the coordinate value from the specified channel and checks whether the value is undefined (set to NaN).
+    Channel must be a channel name in the current color space or a channel name in the specified color space using the
-    `space.channel`.
+    syntax: `space.channel`.

 Parameters